python/cpython/Doc/reference/import.rst

 This name will be used in various phases of the import search, and it may be the dotted path to a submodule, e.g. ``foo.bar.baz``.
 In this case, Python first tries to import ``foo``, then ``foo.bar``, and finally ``foo.bar.baz``.
-If any of the intermediate imports fail, an :exc:`ImportError` is raised.
+If any of the intermediate imports fail, an :exc:`ModuleNotFoundError` is raised.

 The module cache